hauke96/the-green-spot/content/posts/tegelbergsteig-2022/index.en.md

 ## Impressions

-Instead of a detailed tour report, here are just a few pictures to give you an impression on the tour.
+Instead of a detailed tour report, here are just a few pictures to give you an impression of the tour.

 ### Bis Anfang Tegelbergsteig